eddyGitGub/React_authentication_with_userfront/README.md

-# Getting Started with Create React App
+# React Authentication with Userfront

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project shows how to add authentication to a React app using Userfront.

+## Overview
+The app contains basic pages for signup, login, dashboard (authenticated), and 404.
+Authentication is handled with Userfront using their React SDK.

+## The main functionality includes:

+- Sign up with email
+- Login/logout
+- Protected routes
+- Persisting authentication using cookies

 ## Available Scripts